Ashuto321/DeepSeek-R1-paper/README.md

 https://chat.deepseek.com/

-if you want to download deepseek model 7b then follow steps:
+If you want to download the DeepSeek Model 7B 🤖, follow these steps:

-1.install ollama in your PC.
-2.write command on terminal ollama deepseek r1:(model name) 3.press enter it will install
+1️⃣ Install Ollama on your PC 💻.
+2️⃣ Open your terminal ⌨️ and type the command:

+code:- ollama pull deepseek-r1:(model name)

+3️⃣ Press Enter ⏎, and it will start installing 📥.

-Note: remmember perfpormence also depends on your laptops or pcs specks.
+⚠️ Note: Performance also depends on your laptop’s or PC’s specs ⚙️.

+ℹ️ These models are not mine but are published by the DeepSeek company 🏢. 🚀